rtrppl/orgrr/readme.md

 A crucial difference between org-roam and orgrr is the use of databases.
 Orgrr only relies on rg to update it's data about the org-files and their meta-data.
 I have about 3000 notes and the speed between org-roam and orgrr is comparable.

+## Functions

+### orgrr-find

+This will search the org-directory (and all its subdirectories) for a note.
+I use Helm for completion and this works smooth.
+You can search for a combination of tags and title (or alias).
+A marked region is recognized to narrow search.

+If the note does not exist, then a new one with the same title will be created in the `org-directory`.
+The naming scheme of the new file is similar to org-roam v1.

+### orgrr-insert

+This will search the org-directory (and all its subdirectories) for a note and then insert a link to this note at point.
+You can search for a combination of tags and title (or alias).
+A marked region is recognized to narrow search.

+If the note does not exist, then a new one with the same title will be created in the `org-directory`.
+The naming scheme of the new file is similar to org-roam v1.
+The link to the new note will also be added at point.

+### orgrr-show-backlinks

+This will show all backlinks for the note in the current buffer in a side-window.
+The buffer here is temporary.
+You can navigate this just as a regular org document and, for example, jump between headlines by pressing "n" and "p".
+The link takes you to the line of the snippet in the source document.

 ## FAQ